syaffers/souqnet-app/ARTICLE.md

     </form>
     {% endblock %}

-Flash messages come in lists, hence why there is a `for` iterator.
-You can style this however you wish, however, for the purposes of this tutorial, we will just focus on functionality. !!!
-ASIDE !!!
+:closed_book: Flash messages come in lists, hence why there is a `for` iterator.
+You can style this however you wish, however, for the purposes of this tutorial, we will just focus on functionality.

 You should test the image uploading functionality now and see if images are making its way into the filesystem.
 To do this, just restart the app and upload